 California Redwood is a distinct species that is popular for construction of many outdoor structures, including decks and fences.
 It is lightweight, strong, and naturally resists insects and decay.
 We use Select Grade B (97% clear) Redwood, which may contain minor blemishes.
 It is a step down from top grade lumber, yet perfectly acceptable for construction of exterior louvered shutters.
 The price of Redwood shutters is at the most affordable level and the best overall value.

 Western Red Cedar is the most common material for building exterior shutters in the industry.
 Cedar has many of the same qualities as Redwood, yet is less dense making it easier to sand and finish.
 We use Select Grade B (99.5% clear) and better Cedar to begin the manufacturing process.
-Cedar shutters sell at a slightly higher price point than Redwood.

 African Mahogany is revered for its beautiful reddish-brown color and straight, even grain.
 This hardwood possesses superior rot resistance and is frequently used in boat building.
 Mahogany is often selected for the brilliant tones and patterns preserved by staining.
 99.9% Select and Better grades are used in construction of our Mahogany shutters.
 The panels are heavier than those made from other woods.